Ralph Foody

-Ralph Wesley Foody (November 13, 1928 - November 21, 1999) was an American actor.
-He was best known for his role as Johnny in Home Alone (1990) and Home Alone 2: Lost in New York (1992).
+Ralph Wesley Foody (November 13, 1928 – November 21, 1999) was an American character actor, known to film audiences for his roles in various Chicago-shot productions during the 1980s and 1990s.
+He was best known for playing the 1930s gangster Johnny in Home Alone (1990) and its first sequel Home Alone 2: Lost in New York (1992).

-Early life
+Early life and education

-Foody was born in Chicago, Illinois, on November 13, 1928.
+Ralph Wesley Foody was born in Chicago, Illinois on November 13, 1928.
+He graduated with a journalism degree from Marquette University and studied acting at the Goodman Theatre.

 Career

-Foody had several screen credits from the 1980s, including the Arnold Schwarzenegger movie Raw Deal and 1991's Dillinger, which featured fellow gangster actor Lawrence Tierney.
+Foody appeared had a prolific stage career, appearing in various regional, touring, and repertory productions throughout Illinois and the Midwest.
+During the 1960s, he was a member of the Peninsula Players in Door County, Wisconsin.

+One of his more prominent film parts was as the alcoholic and negligent Detective Cragie in the Chuck Norris action movie Code of Silence.
+Foody also played a police dispatcher in The Blues Brothers and a police captain in the Arnold Schwarzenegger movie Raw Deal.
+He appeared in three films directed by Andrew Davis, and two by Costa-Gavras.

-Foody played 1940s mobster Johnny in the 1990 film Home Alone and Home Alone 2: Lost in New York in 1992.
+He played 1930s mobster Johnny in the 1990 film Home Alone and Home Alone 2: Lost in New York in 1992.
 As Johnny, Foody appears in two black-and-white gangster films-within-the-films Angels with Filthy Souls and its sequel Angels with Even Filthier Souls (both are a parody of the 1938 film Angels with Dirty Faces by Warner Bros.).
 His appearances are notable for the famous catchphrases 'Keep the change ya filthy animal' and 'Merry Christmas ya filthy animal – and a Happy New Year'.
 His appearance in Home Alone 2: Lost in New York was also his final acting role.
 Originally, he was intended to play Snakes, the character whom Johnny kills in the first Angels with Filthy Souls and Michael Guido was intended to play Johnny.
 However, having just undergone a knee replacement surgery, he was unable to do the death scene where Snakes drops to his knees, leading to the roles being reversed.

-Foody also played Det.
-Cragie, the alcoholic and the negligent Chicago cop in Code of Silence, as well as the police dispatcher in The Blues Brothers.
-He was also known for his incredible wit and was often referred to as "The Witster" on set.
+Personal life and death

+Foody married his wife Jan in 1956, the couple had two children.

-After filming Home Alone 2: Lost in New York, Foody retired from acting.
-He moved to Lexington, Kentucky where he remained until his death.
+After 1991, Foody retired from show business and moved with his wife to Lexington, Kentucky, where the two helped found the Ballet Theatre.

-Death

-Foody died of cancer on November 21, 1999, aged 71.
+Foody died of cancer in Lexington, on November 21, 1999, at the age of 71.